Tempe Wrongful Death Lawyers

 Losing a loved one is always hard.
 But when that loss has come as a result of someone else’s negligence or intentional wrongdoing, it can be even more difficult for surviving family members to move on.

-At Breyer Law Offices, P.C., our Tempe personal injury lawyers understand the trauma and grief you are going through.
+At The Husband & Wife Law Team, our Tempe personal injury lawyers understand the trauma and grief you are going through.
 We have experienced wrongful death ourselves, and helped many clients receive compensation after a life-changing accident.
 If you lost a loved one in Tempe, call us at (480) 753-4534.
 We’ll sit down with you and go over your legal options.
 If we can help you, we’ll take your case so that you and your family can focus on healing.

 A "wrongful death" is as a death that is the result of a wrongful act, neglect, or default.
 According to Arizona Revised Statutes Section 12-611, a wrongful death claim may be filed if the deceased would have been able to file a personal injury claim had he/she survived the accident.